erhant/crypto-notes/content/zklearning/4-snarks-via-ips.md

 ## Soundness vs. Knowledge Soundness

-With that, we must make note on the different between “soundness” and “knowledge soundness”.
+With that, we must make note on the different between "soundness" and "knowledge soundness".
 In a previous lecture by Prof. Boneh, we have talked about knowledge soundness in particular.

 So, now let us think of a circuit satisfiability case.
 Let $C$ be some public arithmetic circuit